TheRealAnonymous008/quartz/content/N-step Bootstrapping.md

   If $h=T$, we end with $G_{T-1:T} = R_T$.

-* We then perform the update defined in [[#n-step SARSA]] except without importance sampling ratios.
+* We then perform the update defined in [[#Control Variates|n-step SARSA with control variates]] except without importance sampling ratios.

 # Links
 * [[Reinforcement Learning - An Introduction by Sutton and Barto|Sutton and Barto Ch.
 7]]